hjeong16/N-body/README.md

 -Background <br>
 i added the background picture by using stdDraw.picture <br>
 -JunitTest<br>
-I tested if the methods are working or not
+I tested if the methods are working or not<br>
+-Javadoc
+I created Javadoc file and explained each methods within